ShiftSoftware/ShiftGrid/ShiftGrid.Core/docs/getting-started.md

 ### Basic Example

-This example shows the Grid being used in a Web API.
+This example shows the Shift Grid being used in a Web API.

 !!! info ""
     === "C# / Endpoint"